Stephen Ákos: His sons and their decline

 Stephen Ákos had seven sons and two daughters from his wife, a certain Catherine from an unidentified noble family.
 All of his sons were adults by the early 14th century.
 The eldest son was Nicholas, who already participated in unlawful actions in the late 1290s and led troops against the Gutkeleds' landholdings in Borsod County in 1300.
 Nicholas was followed by his younger brothers in the following order: Stephen II, John ("the Devil"), James, Ladislaus, Gregory and Philip.
 Stephen also had two daughters.
 Anics (or Anyics) became the wife of Beke Borsa, the brother of powerful lords Roland and James Borsa, in 1300.
-The another unidentified daughter married to Desiderius Rátót, whose person connected the Ákos and Rátót clans to each other.
+The other unidentified daughter married to Desiderius Rátót, whose person connected the Ákos and Rátót clans to each other.

 The wedding of Stephen's namesake son to a foreign princess in February 1303 was a national prestige event in the Kingdom of Hungary.
 According to Stephen's own document, issued on 26 February, "de gloriosissimo sanguine regis Bohemie et Polonie nobilem puellam filiam domini Bavarini ducis Bavarie magistro Stephano filio nostro ... matrimoniali federe fecit copulati".
 Many historians – e.g. Antal Pór, János Karácsonyi and Pál Engel – identified the bride as an unnamed Bavarian duchess from the House of Wittelsbach.
 Gyula Kristó wrote, the bride's father was a certain Bauarinus, a duke from Bavaria.
 According to historian Mór Wertner, however, the fiancée was the daughter of either Bavor II or his son Bavor III from the House of Strakonice, an influential Bohemian noble family.
 Bavor II married Agnes, an illegitimate child of Bohemian king Ottokar II.
 Thus Stephen Ákos became a relative of the Přemyslid dynasty through his son in those years, when he supported the throne aspirations of Wenceslaus.
+Veronika Rudolf considered that the fiancée was the daughter of Bavor III.
 The wedding, which took place in the manor house at Diósgyőr, was attended by a number of guests and dignitaries from many parts of the realm, including Amadeus Aba, Roland Rátót and Stephen's two sons-in-law, Beke Borsa and Desiderius Rátót.